ruireng/ProjectSnake/README.md

  9. You should now be able to play Snake on your ChipKIT.

 ## About this project:
+Made during the course IS1200 Computer Hardware Engineering.
 This project was made during the summer of 2023.
 The code was written in Assembly and C.